Online Help in the CLI

 string is a text string about which you want to get help.
 This string is used to match statement or command names as well as to match the help strings that are displayed for the statements or commands.

 If the string contains spaces, enclose it in quotation marks (" " ).
 You can also specify a regular expression for the string, using standard UNIX-style regular expression syntax.

-For statements or commands which need input data type as STRING, the supported characters set are as follows:
+For statements or commands which need input data type as STRING, the supported characters set is as follows:

 Any printable ASCII characters